rydurham/Sentinel/readme.md

 ## Sentinel: Sentry Implementation for Laravel 4

 This pacakge provides an implementation of  [Sentry 2](https://github.com/cartalyst/sentry) for [Laravel 4](https://github.com/laravel/laravel/tree/develop).
 By default it uses [Bootstrap 3.0](http://getbootstrap.com), but you can make use of whatever UI you want.
+It is intended to be a very simple way to get up and running with User access control very quickly.
+For simple projects you shouldn't need to do much more than drop it in and dial in the configuration.

 ### Instructions
 This package can be installed using Composer: